Please utilise the tuition fees indicator to determine the amount of your tuition fees.

 - Your residence permit for the Netherlands or the approval letter of the Dutch Immigration Service (IND) in case you do not have your residence permit card yet.

 - Your citizen registration number (BSN).
 You have received this number at your registration at the City hall.
 Or you will receive it shortly after your registration.
+Some banks allow you to hand in the BSN later (max 6 weeks)

 - Proof of your address (copy rental contract of your room)